 Visiting shut-in members, as well as the ill or bereaved.

-Keeping in touch with non-resident and inactive resident members.
+Keeping in touch with non-resident and inactive adult resident members.

 Sending cards or notes to members at times of significant lifetime events.